WHO WE ARE, WHAT WE DO

-Together our nearly 1200 partners are a collective force that is transforming the fight against TB in more than 100 countries.
+Together our 1300 partners are a collective force that is transforming the fight against TB in more than 100 countries.
 They include international and technical organizations, government programmes, research and funding agencies, foundations, NGOs, civil society and community groups and the private sector.

 We operate through a secretariat hosted by UNOPS in Geneva, Switzerland and seven working groups whose role is to accelerate progress on access to TB diagnosis and treatment; research and development for new TB diagnostics, drugs and vaccines; and tackling drug resistant- and HIV-associated TB.
 The secretariat is governed by a Coordinating Board that sets strategic direction for the global fight against TB.